 An Integrative Approach to Autism to Support the Whole Body

-It is believed that no single trigger causes autism, and doctors thus treat each case individually, and with an integrative, holistic approach.
-A good place to start is with extensive laboratory testing, which can point to underlying conditions that are contributing to an autistic child's unique symptoms.
+It is believed that no single trigger causes autism, and doctors thus treat each case individually, and with an integrative approach.
+A good place to start is with extensive laboratory testing, which can point to underlying conditions that may be contributing to an autistic child's unique symptoms.
 Integrative and holistic treatment for autism spectrum disorder is always adapted for each patient.
-The goal of treatment is to support the whole body, immune and neurological systems with natural substances.
+The goal of treatment is to support the whole body, immune system and neurological systems with natural substances.

 Laboratory testing at NIHA can be done to assess :